PowerShell/SecretManagement/Docs/ARCHITECTURE.md

 The secret metadata is included in the `SecretInformation` type object returned by `Get-SecretInfo`, in a `Metadata` property.
 The `Metadata` property is a `ReadonlyDictionary<string, object>` type.

+## Vault extension hosting

+Extension vault modules are hosted in a separate PowerShell runspace session that is separate from the current user PowerShell session.
+This provides a layer of isolation between the user and extension vault operations.
+But it also means that extension vaults cannot depend on any shared state with the user session, such as variables or loaded modules.
+An extension vault must ensure all module dependencies are listed in its manifest, and any required information is passed in explicitly to the module.

+There is one shared component between the extension vault session and the current user session, and that is the PowerShell host (PSHost).
+The PSHost is the object used by PowerShell to communicate with a user in an interactive session.
+When the extension vault runspace session is created, the current user session PSHost object is transferred to the vault session.
+This provides extension vaults with the ability to write error, warning, verbose, etc. information to the host for the user, including directly prompting the user interactively (for example prompting the user for a password).

+Vault extension modules were originally hosted in the same session as the user session.
+However, this prevented SecretManagement from running in a constrained language mode session.
+Consequently, starting with v1.1, the extension vaults are hosted in a separate runspace process.

 ## Vault extension registration

 Extension vaults are registered to the current user context.